visgl/deck.gl/bindings/python/pydeck/docs/layer.rst

-One particularly powerful feature of pydeck is an in-built Javascript expression parser that can process a limited subset of Javascript–no functions are allowed, but data accessors, boolean conditions, inline logical statements, arithmetic operations, and arrays are available.
+One particularly powerful feature of pydeck is an in-built Javascript expression parser that can process a limited subset of Javascript–no functions are allowed, but data accessors, Boolean conditions, inline logical statements, arithmetic operations, and arrays are available.

 To demonstrate the expression parser, change the color input in